elierosie0/express-mod/README.md

 > `express-mod` is [express](https://expressjs.com), but clean and fast architecture for both development and production.

 ## Top Features ✨

 -   Clean architecture ✔
 -   `OOP` and `MVC` based routing or functionality are also supported ✔
 -   Route validation ✔
 -   Error handler such as 404 exception and global exception ✔
+    -   Server crashes such as `bugs`, `errors` are no longer a problem.
 -   Catch async error on all routes ✔
+    -   No more trycatch blocks when dealing with async functions.
 -   Typescript support out of the box ✔

 All these features are included by default, they can save you the time of setting them up from scratch.